Cleveland Clinic – The Jeffrey and Patricia Cole Pavilion At Cole Eye Institute: Photo Tour

 The expansion strengthens the architectural presence along the northern edge of the east-west green corridor at the heart of campus and enhances connectivity to nature.
 The design includes stone facades inlaid with locally quarried Indiana limestone to connect the project to its context.

-Inside, clinic spaces are arranged to optimize wayfinding, with an open layout flooded with natural light and views of surrounding green space, for an intuitive and stress-free experience.
+Inside the facility, clinic spaces are arranged to optimize wayfinding, with an open layout that maximizes access to natural light and views of surrounding green space.
 Administrative offices, as well as spaces for education and research, are also housed within the building.

-Upon arrival, visitors enter a 3-story atrium that connects new and existing spaces, featuring bridges that float perpendicular across the open atrium and two monumental stairs with recessed handrails.
+A 3-story atrium connects new and existing spaces within the facility with bridges that float perpendicular across the open atrium and two monumental stairs.

-“A glass ceiling in the lobby brings natural light into the space, creating a bright and welcoming environment,” said Bryce Hubertz, senior project designer with HGA.
+“A glass ceiling in the lobby brings natural light into the space, creating a bright and welcoming environment,” says Bryce Hubertz, senior project designer at HGA (Milwaukee).
 “The interplay of light and shadow aids patients with low vision by increasing contrast and minimizing glare, facilitating smoother navigation and improved object recognition.
 The multicolored glass sculpture enhances this experience, animating the surfaces with color.”

 Cleveland Clinic – The Jeffrey and Patricia Cole Pavilion, Cleveland project details